Mikkel-T/temperature-converter/README.md

 # Temperature Converter

-A temperature converter written in Rust with Druid.
+A temperature converter written in Rust with Iced.
 Converts to and from all the common scales plus some others.